Latest update - October 2020

-On the 19 July, the DfE announced that both Relationships/RSE and Health Education will become statutory in all state funded schools from September 2020.
-Whilst PSHE has not achieved statutory status across the board, Health and Relationships/ Relationships and Sex Education constitute a significant part of PSHE.
-PSHE remains a distinct discipline to be taught as part of the school currciulum and includes the non-statutory element - economic education.
-Schools have a defined statutory duty to provide careers education and financial education.
+From Sept 2020* Relationships (primary), RSE (secondary) and Health Education are statutory aspects of the school curriculum in all state funded schools.
+Sex education at primary remains recommended but non statutory.
+Whilst PSHE has not achieved statutory status across the board, Health and Relationships/Relationships and Sex Education constitute a significant part of PSHE.
+PSHE remains a distinct discipline to be taught as part of the school currciulum and includes the non-statutory element - Economic education.
+Schools have a defined statutory duty to provide Careers and Financial education.

 Current DfE guidance on PSHE

-- PSHE is currently a non-statutory subject; Relationships (Primary) and Relationships and Sex Education (Secondary) and Health Education will be statutory from September 2020 and schools are expected to be preparing for the implementation of the new guidance from September 2019.
+- PSHE is currently a non-statutory subject however, Relationships (Primary) and Relationships and Sex Education (Secondary) and Health Education are statutory elements of the curriculum and core elements within the PSHE curriculum.